What is Market Indicators?

-These indicate how many securities within an index have seen an increase in price while how many have seen a decrease or it can also be the case of how many have been bought and how many have been sold and so on.
-This can be represented in the form of a difference between the two numbers or a ratio.
-These give the viewpoint of how the index or the market has moved during a given period of time being under analysis.
+These indicate how many securities within an index have seen an increase in price while how many have seen a decrease, or it can also be the case of how many have been bought and how many have been sold and so on.
+It can be represented in the form of a difference between the two numbers or a ratio.
+These give the view-point of how the index or the market has moved during a given period of time being under analysis.

 #2 – Market Sentiment Indicators

 These indicate how many investors are participating in a certain scenario in the market, such as buying the securities in an index or selling them.
-It can also be the case that what is the amount of investment, investors are making in a certain index or market.
-This indicates how investors feel the market will move in the near future or in a certain specified time period.
+It can also be the case that what is the amount of investment investors are making in a certain index or market.
+It indicates how investors feel the market will move in the near future or a certain specified period.

 Examples of Market Indicators